Adams shines in snow as Packers trounce Titans 40-14

 Adams capped Green Bay’s first drive by catching a pass behind the line of scrimmage, slipping out of Adoree Jackson’s grasp and diving into the right corner of the end zone.

-Green Bay’s second series resulted in Equanimeous St. Brown’s first career touchdown on a 21-yard pass from Rodgers, who was 21 of 25 for 231 yards with an interception.
+Green Bay’s second series resulted in Equanimeous St. Brown’s first career touchdown on a 21-yard pass.

-After Darnell Savage picked off Tannehill’s pass to give the Packers the ball in Green Bay territory, Adams beat Jackson again on a 7-yard touchdown pass early in the second quarter.
+After Darnell Savage picked off Tannehill’s pass to give the Packers the ball in Green Bay territory, Adams beat Jackson again on a 7-yard touchdown early in the second quarter.

+“I don’t think you can do that against anybody, with the mistakes that we made and the start that we had,” Titans coach Mike Vrabel said. “(It’s) just not going to be good enough and just too inconsistent.”

 Tennessee got back in the game by scoring two touchdowns in a 3 ½-minute span midway through the game

 Tannehill’s 12-yard touchdown pass to Jonnu Smith with 43 seconds left in the second quarter made it 19-7.
-With the Titans facing third-and-1 on the opening series of the second half, Tannehill faked a handoff to Henry and raced 45 yards untouched to cut Tennessee’s lead to 19-14.
+On the opening series of the second half, Tannehill faked a handoff and raced 45 yards untouched to cut Tennessee’s lead to 19-14.

 The Packers then capitalized on good fortune.